anhinga/2020-julia-drafts/April/char-rnn-phase2.md

 https://gist.githubusercontent.com/MikeInnes/c2d11b57a58d7f2466b8013b88df1f1c/raw/4423f7cb07c71c80bd6458bb94f7bf5338403284/julia.jl

 So, something is wrong in what I was doing; I still need to figure out what is not the way it should be.
+Now, those decent results with v0.2 of Julia Flux are still with TensorFlow backend (they switched to using their own in v0.3).
+Since I have problems here, it's time to split the data set into training and validation, so that I can keep track of underfitting/overfitting, and then there are various regularizations to explore.